 3. Sale Document

-Buyers like lots of detail and a well written sales document (often referred to as an information memorandum) will be invaluable in the sale process.
+Buyers of Australian business for sale like lots of detail and a well written sales document (often referred to as an information memorandum) will be invaluable in the sale process.
 This document will contain the history of the business, some industry information, staff details, lease and property details, plant and equipment included in the sale and at least 3 years financials (Profit and loss statements).

 The financials will be accompanied by an add-back schedule which identifies any discretionary expenses by the owner, finance expenses and any non-cash items to establish what the proprietors earning will be when they purchase your business.